-The summit lies on the main ridge of Rätikon, which extends predominantly east-west.
-The ridge has many more summits, and rocky spurs and wild ridges in all directions, but despite the rugged terrain, there are hiking trails across some high passes.
-Two of those close to Schesaplana are the Schesaplanasattel, 2739m, about 700m to the WSW, and Gamsluggen, 2383m, about 2km to the SE.
+Schesaplana is the highest peak and most visited mountain of Rätikon, a beautiful, small group in the Alps on the borders of Switzerland, Austria and Liechtenstein.
+It is primarily a mountain for experienced hikers, unlike many other mountains in the area, which, besides easy trails to the summit, also offer some of very hard routes.
+The faces and ridges of Schesplana are wild too, but there are not many established long climbing routes.
+In winter and spring, it is also a fine ski touring goal.
+The summit lies on the main ridge of Rätikon, which stretches predominantly in the east-west direction.
+The ridge has many more summits, rocky spurs and wild ridges in all directions, but despite the rugged terrain, there are hiking trails across some high passes.
+Two of those close to Schesaplana are the Schesaplanasattel, 2739 m, about 700 m to the WSW, and Gamsluggen, 2383 m, about 2 km to the SE.

 The first recorded ascent of Schesaplana was already in 1610 by David Pappus, Christa Barball and Claus Manall, which makes it one of the earliest recorded ascents on one of the main summits of European Alps.